RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

 Choose configure retroarch keyboard/joystick
 ```
 (you'll need a keyboard) plug in the controller you wish to configure and follow the steps.
-Alternatively you can access the same function through the terminal:

 Then follow the on screen directions and your controller should now work on all libretro-core emulators-
 including hotkeys (see below).